DanSimon/latex-helper/README.md

 ## Installation

-This plugin is not yet a published community plugin, nor are there any releases or compiled artifacts.
-To install you must:
+This plugin is not yet a published community plugin, however there are two ways to install:

-1. Manually clone this repo to `<your_vault>/.obsidian/plugins` folder
-2. Have `npm` installed
+### Install with BRAT

+[BRAT](https://github.com/TfTHacker/obsidian42-brat) is an Obsidian plugin for beta testing plugins.
+It is available as a community plugin.

+To install this plugin with BRAT:

+1. Make sure you have BRAT installed and enabled.
+You should see a page for BRAT in the community plugins section of your Obsidian settings.
+2. Go to the BRAT settings and click "Add Beta plugin"
+3. Paste this plugin's github url into the box: `https://github.com/DanSimon/latex-helper`
+4. Click "Add Plugin"

+The plugin should now be installed and enabled.
+You should see a new settings page for Latex Helper in community plugins.

+Currently I am not publishing beta releases, so this will just install the latest release.

+### Manually Install

+In a terminal:

+1. Ensure you have `git` and `npm` installed.
+2. Navigate to `<your_vault>/.obsidian/plugins` (If you have no other plugins installed this may not exist, you can create it yourself).
+3. Clone the repo `git clone https://github.com/DanSimon/latex-helper`
+4. Run `npm install`
-3. Run `npm build`
+5. Run `npm run build`

+If successful, there should now be `main.js` and `styles.css` files in the project root directory.

 The next time you load your vault, the plugin should show up under community plugins.